trychlos/pwix-modal/README.md

     Returns an array which contains the buttons known by `Modal`.

+    This function is obsoleted as of v 1.6.0.
+It is now enough to get `Object.keys( Modal.C.Button )` array.

 - `Modal.setButtons( buttons [, id ] )`

     Set the to-be-displayed buttons for the specified opened modal, defaulting to the topmost one.